arriyaz/BioInfoSwissKnife/README.md

+# BioInfoSwissKnife
-# BioInfoSwissKnife: A Swiss Army Knife Like Solution for Bioinformatics
+## A Swiss Army Knife Like Solution for Bioinformatics
 Still under development